the-t-in-rtf/ul-api/docs/apidocs.md

 default.
 For ["unified" records](#unified-records), full source products are not included by default.

 + Parameters
     + `includeSources` (optional, boolean) ...
-If this is a "unified" record, you have the option to retrieve and display the source data rather than simply displaying a list of source IDs.
+If this is a "unified" record, display the source data rather than simply displaying a list of source IDs.
 Defaults to "false".

 + Response 200 (application/record+json)
     + Headers